openstack/barbican/README.md

 * [Palisade](https://github.com/cloudkeep/palisade) - AngularJS based web ui for the Barbican API.
 * [Keep](https://github.com/cloudkeep/keep) - A python-based command line client for the Barbican API.

 Additional documentation can be found on the [Github Wiki](https://github.com/cloudkeep/barbican/wiki).
-For questions, comments or concerns, hop on the [mailing list](https://groups.google.com/forum/#!forum/cloudkeep) and let us know what you think.
+For questions, comments or concerns, hop on the [OpenStack dev mailing list](openstack-dev@lists.openstack.org) and let us know what you think, just add `[openstack-dev][barbican]` to the title.
+You can also join our Freenode IRC at `#openstack-cloudkeep`.

 ## Getting Started